Main Connections Detailed

 - Fan Connector, to connect your fan if using one, note voltage selector on JP8

-- Spindle control output, GND & PWM runs a pulse width signal for controlling DC spindle speed controllers and alike, GND & 0-10 runs a 0-10V signal for controlling speed of a VFD.
+- Spindle control output, GND & PWM runs a pulse width signal for controlling DC spindle speed controllers and alike, GND & 0-10 runs a 0-10V signal for controlling the speed of a VFD.
 Direction goes high or low to suggest direction (not generally used)